ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

        email
     5. Instruct your users to follow the instructions below to set up their AWS account
         1. Go to the [Signup Portal](https://signin.aws.amazon.com/signup?request_type=register)
-        2. Sign in as a root user by entering in the email that was used to create their AWS account
+        2. Sign in as a root user by entering the email that was used to create their AWS account
         3. Click on `Forgot password?`.
 This will send a password reset email to the email address used to create the account
         4. Follow the instructions in the email to reset the password